-A significant increase in follicular stimulating hormone levels was observed after 8 weeks as compared to baseline value (p =0.010).
-A significant increase in Hb levels was also observed on completion of the fenugreek dosing schedule as compared to baseline value (p=.000).
+A significant increase in follicular stimulating hormone levels was observed after 8 weeks as compared to the baseline value (p =0.010).
+A significant increase in Hb levels was also observed on completion of the fenugreek dosing schedule as compared to the baseline value (p=.000).
 The study showed Furocyst to be completely safe.
 No significant change in serum liver function, serum renal function and hemogram was observed.

 Furocyst improves insulin sensitivity and, in turn, regulates circulating androgen levels.
 It improves insulin-mediated glucose disposal in women with PCOS.
 Furocyst improved menstrual period in the study subjects and has a regulating effect of insulin on ovarian androgen biosynthesis, theca cell proliferation and endometrial growth.
 It regulates ovarian androgen production leading to disappearance or decrease in size and number of cysts.
 Increase in LH (Luteinizing Hormone)/FSH (Follicle-Stimulating Hormone) ratio has been reported in various studies conducted on PCOD patients.

 Because of a decreased level of follicle-stimulating hormone (FSH) relative to LH (Luteinizing Hormone), the ovarian granulosa cells cannot aromatize the androgens to estrogens, which lead to decreased estrogen levels and consequent anovulation.
-In the present study a significant decrease in LH/FSH ratio was observed, suggesting regulating effect of Furocyst (Fenugreek extract).
+In the present study, a significant decrease in LH/FSH ratio was observed, suggesting regulating the effect of Furocyst (Fenugreek extract).
 For more information, please visit www.furocyst.com.

 Results of the Clinical Study